lunchboxsushi/watermango/app/README.md

 It is primarly used to water plants remotely based on specific criteria

 make sure to update host.etc and binding in IIS to use the correct endpoints.
-The main glue is fixing the devServer proxy for vlue-cli-service
+The main glue is fixing the devServer proxy for vlue-cli-service so that the proxy and cors are working together nicely

 ## pre-requisits
 (Node.js with NPM)[https://nodejs.org/en/download/]